 Hence, LiDAR-based 3D sense is an extremely indispensable technology for enabling the evolution from driver assistance to fully autonomous vehicles.
 LiDAR helps to gather critical data about the environment’s surrounding that ADAS requires offering reliable safety.

 As the functioning of vehicles are becoming more autonomous and taking over the key additional driving functions, ADAS will become increasingly dependent upon LiDAR to enhance perception capabilities in all types of operating conditions.

 Without a precise and fast object detection system, working of an autonomous vehicle is not possible.
 LiDAR is making this possible with a continuously rotating LiDAR system that sends thousands of laser-pulses every second.
 These pulses collide with the surrounding objects and reflect.

 Further, these light reflections are then used to create a 3D point cloud.
 An onboard computer records each laser’s reflection point and translates this rapidly updating point cloud into an animated 3D representation created through 3D point cloud annotation to make such objects recognizable to autonomous cars through LiDAR sensors.

 3D Point Cloud Labeling Service for LIDAR Annotation

-To make the LiDARs sensors detect or recognize the objects, it is important to train the AI model with a huge amount of annotated images generated through the LiDARs sensor.
+To make the LiDAR sensors detect or recognize the objects, it is important to train the AI model with a huge amount of annotated images generated through the LiDAR sensors.
 LIDAR point cloud segmentation is the most precise technique used to classify the objects having the additional attribute that a perception model can detect for learning.

-The data annotation for LiDARs helps to detect the road lane and tracking the object with a multi-frame helping the self-driving car detect the lane more precisely and understand the real scenarios around.
-And the best part is with LiDARs cloud annotation, the object up to 1 cm can be annotated with 3D boxes labeling the objects at every single point.
+The data annotation for LiDAR helps to detect the road lane and track the object with a multi-frame, helping the self-driving car to detect the lane more precisely and understand the real scenarios around it.
+The best part with LiDAR is cloud annotation, an object up to 1 cm can be annotated with 3D boxes labeling the objects at every single point.